What is Shared Parenting?

 In determining whether shared parenting is in the best interest of your child, the court shall consider all relevant factors, including, but not limited to, the “best interests” tests factors, as well as all of the following factors:

-2. The ability of each parent to encourage the sharing of love, affection, and contact between the child and the other parent;
+- the ability of each parent to encourage the sharing of love, affection and contact between the child and the other parent;

-3. Any history of, or potential for, child abuse, spouse abuse, other domestic violence, or parental kidnapping by either parent;
+- any history of, or potential for, child abuse, spousal abuse, other domestic violence, or parental kidnapping by either parent;

-5. The recommendation of the guardian ad litem of the child, if the child has a guardian ad litem.
+- the recommendation of the Guardian ad litem of the child, if the child has a Guardian ad litem.

 How Easy Is It To Modify a Shared Parenting Plan